-How to Manage Burnout with Finesse?
+How to Manage Burnout with Finesse

 When burnout happens, it is often accompanied by a fear that “this is the new me.”
-In any situation that we feel compromised emotionally and physically, it can feel dangerously permanent.
+In any situation when we feel compromised emotionally and physically, it can feel dangerously permanent.
 Try some of these ideas for managing burnout with finesse.

 So maybe you don’t feel compelled to announce your feelings of burnout to your competitors at work.
 At least acknowledge it to yourself and to trusted loved ones.
 There is power in acknowledging problems aloud.